jansdhillon/landscape-demo/README.md

 tofu apply -auto-approve -var create_model=true
 ```

 This may take some time.
-You can use `juju status --watch 2s --relations --storage` to watch the lifecycle of the applications unfold.
+You can use `juju status -m landscape --watch 2s --relations --storage` to watch the lifecycle of the applications unfold.

 ## Script Execution